 Now while this may not be as strong as the SEO practices I’ve mentioned above, good formatting is directly linked to a better positive experience.
 People quickly skim through a post before deciding to read it.
 This is where it pays to have a well-formatted page.
 Proper formatting tells the visitor it will be easy to read through the post, especially when the headings are well formatted.

 Pro Tip: Most visitors use headings as signposts to guide them through a page or article.They also use them to get them back on track if they get lost, so make sure you follow the right formatting for headers.
+Use tools like Yoast SEO for on-page optimization.

 Media Rich Content (Infographics, Images, Gifs, Videos)